Chedra microstigma

 Chedra microstigma is a tiny moth of the family Batrachedridae described in 1907.
 It has only been found on Oahu.
-It has been found feeding on sedges, plants belonging to the Cyperaceae family, and its larvae host at least three species of parasitoids in Hawaii.
+It has been found feeding on sedges, plants belonging to the family Cyperaceae, and its larvae host at least three species of parasitoids in Hawaii.

 Taxonomy

 It was first described by Lord Walsingham in 1907 as Batrachedra microstigma from specimens collected at 2000 ft in altitude in the Waianae Mountains of Oahu by Robert Cyril Layton Perkins, and moved to the genus Chedra by Elwood Zimmerman in 1978.
 Upon closer examination of the original type series, Zimmerman determined that Walsingham had in fact collected two species, and described the new species Chedra mimica from some of those same specimens.
 Otto Herman Swezey collected larvae at a coastal marshland near the city of Honolulu known as 'Kewalo', now long lost to development, which he then reared to adult moths.
 These August Busck then described as Batrachedra cuniculator, which Zimmerman synonymised in 1978.

 Zimmerman re-designated a holotype from amongst the original type series.
 The type for Batrachedra cuniculator is kept at National Museum of Natural History of the Smithsonian Institution.

 Zimmerman moved the entire Chedra genus, including this species, to the Momphinae subfamily of the family Gelechiidae in 1978.
 Ron Hodges classified Chedra in the subfamily Batrachedrinae of the family Coleophoridae in his 1983 Check List of the Lepidoptera of America North of Mexico, but in 1999 he placed in the subfamily Batrachedrinae of the family Batrachedridae.